The Deadly Legacy of Libby, Montana

 Studies have attributed around 400 deaths in Libby to the asbestos within the vermiculite mine over the time since the mine’s operation and closure.
 With a town so small, this is a large chunk of its population—and more diagnoses are being made all the time, even after the mine’s closure and remediation efforts in recent years.

-The Environmental Protection Agency ruled that the air in Libby is safe for breathing as of 2011, however, some homes involved in the remediation efforts may still pose an asbestos exposure risk in spite of having been previously treated.
+The Environmental Protection Agency ruled that the air in Libby is safe for breathing as of 2011, however, some homes involved in the remediation efforts may still pose an asbestos exposure risk despite having been previously treated.
 Residents both current and prospective wonder if enough can ever be done to make their town a safe place to live, a place without fear of developing malignant mesothelioma or other asbestos-related diseases.

 The high price of low standards